MaxGSEO/WebKnoGraph/README.md

 ## 📂 Project Structure

 The project is organized into a modular structure to promote maintainability, reusability, and clear separation of concerns.
-This is the current folder layout:
+This is the current folder layout but can change over time:

 ```
 WebKnoGraph/